instructure/vector/README.md

 one, or else it's possible Vector may never find eligible nodes for scaledown and never scaledown.)

+### Integration with Predictive Scaling

+Before scaling down, and if Predictive Scaling is in effect, Vector will check to see if the size **after** scaling down would trigger Predictive Scaling.
+If it would, the scaling policy will not be executed.

 ## Requirements

  * Auto Scaling groups must have the GroupInServiceInstances metric